kyma-project/api-gateway/docs/user/custom-resources/apirule/04-10-apirule-custom-resource.md

 Rules defined earlier in the list have a higher priority than those defined later.
 Therefore, we recommend defining rules from the most specific path to the most general.

-Example of a valid `rules.path` order, listed from the most specific to the most general:
+See an example of a valid **rules.path** order, listed from the most specific to the most general:
 - `/anything/one`
 - `/anything/one/two`
 - `/anything/{*}/one`